zhenlan0426/CompressARC/blog_post/BLOG POST.md

 2. The posterior widens and becomes more noisy to try to get closer to the wide Gaussian prior $q$, but since all $n$ pieces of information are needed to ensure good reconstruction, the noise is limited by the reconstruction loss incurred.
 3. The ever-widening posteriors push the neurons to become more and more resilient to noise, until some limit is reached.
 4. Learning remains stagnant for a while, as a stalemate between compression and reconstruction.
-5. If it turns out that $x_1$ is reconstructible using $x_2, \dots, x_n$, then
+5. If it turns out that $x_1$ is not reconstructible using $x_2, \dots, x_n$, then stop.
+Else, proceed to step 6.
 6. The neurons, pushed by the widening posterior of $x_1$, figure out a procedure to denoise $x_1$ using information from $x_2, \dots, x_n$, in the event that the noise sample for $x_1$ is too extreme.
 7. The posterior for the last piece keeps pushing wider, producing more extreme values for $x_1$, and the denoising procedure is improved, until the $x_1$ representation consists completely of noise, and its usage in the network is replaced by the output of the denoising procedure.
 8. The posterior for $x_1$ is now identical to the prior, so nothing is coded in $x_1$ and it no longer contributes to the KL loss.
 9. The posterior now codes for $n-1$ pieces of information $x_2, \dots, x_n$, and compression has occurred.

 These steps happen repeatedly for different unnecessarily coded pieces of information, until there are no more.
 More than one piece of information can be compressed away at once, and there is no need for the steps to proceed serially.
 The process stops when all information coded by the posterior is unique, and no piece is reconstructable using the others.